Rules

 They shall then:

-2. Send not later than the 30 September 2024 the Repertoire e-Form and, by registered post not later than the 6 October 2024, five copies of each work chosen for the class or the classes entered, included the five further copies of the scores for the class X, the Grand Prix (in the event the Choir achieves the final round).
-Copies of the scores will not be returned.
+2. Send not later than the 10 October 2025 the Repertoire e-Form and, by registered post not later than the 15 October 2025, five copies of each work chosen for the category or the categories entered, included the five further copies of the scores for the category X, the Grand Prix (in the event the Choir achieves the final round).
+Copies of the scores will not be

 No enrolments will be considered complete until all these formalities have been met.

-The Rimini International Competition includes four normal Classes (A, B, C, E) and a special Class (X).
-The same competing Group may participate in not more than three normal Classes, if it wishes.
+The Rimini International Competition includes four normal categories (A, B, C, D) and a special category (X).
+The same competing Group may participate in not more than three normal categories, if it wishes.

-C – Children Choirs (The singers of the children’s choirs must not be born before 1 January 2010; non-quota singers born no earlier than 1 January 2008 are admitted up to a maximum number of 15% of the total number of choir members.
-Choirs intending to enrol choristers born before 1 January 2010 must highlight the names of the out-of-quota choristers in the declaration to be issued by the Choir Manager for the purpose of identification and control).)
+D – Children Choirs (The singers of the children’s choirs must not be born before 1 January 2011; non-quota singers born no earlier than 1 January 2009 are admitted up to a maximum number of 15% of the total number of choir members.
+Choirs intending to enroll choristers born before 1 January 2011 must highlight the names of the out-of-quota choristers in the declaration to be issued by the Choir Manager for the purpose of identification and control).

-X – “Grand Prix City of Rimini” Competition (the winners and runners-up from each of the classes, A, B, C and E – if their mark is at least 80,01 points or higher – must be prepared to compete in this class).
-If a choir is a winner of two or more categories, it will participate just once in the class X representing the first category qualification in chronological order and the choir arriving third in the other category will also participate.
+X – “Grand Prix City of Rimini” Competition (the winners and runners-up from each of the categories, A, B, C and D – if their mark is at least 80,01 points or higher – must be prepared to compete in this category).
+If a choir is the winner of two or more categories, it will participate only once in category X, which represents the first qualification in order of score, and the choir that came third in the other category will also participate, if its score is 80.01 or higher.

-Example: The mixed choir Giuseppe Verdi first wins Category E, then it wins Category A participating only with the male singers and arrives second in Category C, reaching a score higher than 80,1 in all cases.
-Choir Giuseppe Verdi will then participate in the Grand Prix as a mixed choir representing category E together as also the choir arriving 2nd in that Category.
-For category A, 2nd and 3rd place choirs will sing in the Grand Prix and for category C 1st and 3rd place choirs.
+Example: The mixed choir Giuseppe Verdi wins category B with 89.25 points, then wins category A with 85.60 points.
+The Giuseppe Verdi Choir will therefore participate in the Grand Prix as a mixed choir representing category B together with the choir that came second in that category.
+For category A, the choirs ranked second and third (if with a score equal to or higher than 80.01) will sing in the Grand Prix

 Number of Singers